 Once you have ended your treatment it is possible that you may want to return to therapy in the future when you are experiencing similar symptoms or additional stresses.
 This is a normal and positive response to having a satisfying therapeutic experience.

-The Counseling Center offers groups to assist students in their personal and academic functioning at the University.
+CAPS offers groups to assist students in their personal and academic functioning at the University.
 Groups provide supportive and effective treatment for addressing students’ concerns, from treatment for specific problems to personal growth and development.
 Different types of group therapy address different concerns: personal growth group; substance use group; and therapy group.
 Aspects of groups that are believed to be helpful include setting aside a time and place to address specific concerns, learning new information and skills, sharing one’s experiences with others who have been in similar situations, and providing support to others.
 Most groups include three to eight members in addition to the leader(s).
 Groups are most effective when participants attend all the group meetings.
 All members are expected to maintain confidentiality regarding others in the group and all material disclosed and discussed.
-There is no charge for groups at the Counseling Center.
+There is no charge for groups at CAPS.
 For a more detailed description, go to Groups.